johnrizzo1/intuit/memory-bank/activeContext.md

 - Updated the agent to support MCP tools.
 - Added CLI commands for MCP server management.
 - Created a restart script for the MCP server.
+- Wrote unit tests for MCP server functionality.
+- Documented MCP integration in README.md with comprehensive information.
+- Created usage examples for MCP tools in README.md.
+- Created a practical example script for using MCP functionality.
+- Implemented a frameless circular window shaped like a hockey puck using PySide6.
+- Created isometric 3D effect with shadowing and gradient effects.
+- Implemented dynamic lighting effects (pulse and ripple) that react to AI speech.
+- Added interactive controls (keyboard shortcuts and mouse dragging).
+- Developed an integration module to connect the GUI with the existing AI system.
+- Provided testing tools to demonstrate and test the GUI functionality.
+- Added a `gui` command to the CLI to start the application in GUI mode.
+- Created a standalone GUI script that can be run independently.

 ## Next Steps

 - Expand the tool/plugin ecosystem beyond the current set.
 - Enhance vector database capabilities further (e.g., incremental indexing, better metadata extraction).
 - Optimize performance and latency.
-- Write unit tests for MCP server and client functionality.
-- Document MCP integration in README.md.
-- Create usage examples for MCP tools.
+- Improve MCP client unit tests to handle complex initialization requirements.

 ## Active Decisions and Considerations